MrkTheCoder/Data-Structures-In-CSharp/README.md

 (*Still in progress ...*)

 Hello!
 This repository is for education purposes.
-You can find all kind of Data Structure libraries samples code in C# language at here.
+There are various Data Structure library samples code in C# language in this repository.
 I'm hoping this will be useful for those studying Data Structure.

 ## Structure of Project:
 I build all projects with .Net v5.0 (Core) as target framework, but you can use any other version of .Net if you like.
 I put each Data Structure topic in its own folder with 2 other projects.
 Each folder have these projects: